droe-lang/droe-lang.github.io/src/guide/project-structure.md

   url: /guide/basics/
 ---

-Roelang projects follow a simple, predictable structure that promotes organization and maintainability.
-Understanding this structure is key to working effectively with Roelang.
+Roe projects follow a simple, predictable structure that promotes organization and maintainability.
+Understanding this structure is key to working effectively with Roe.

 ## Standard Project Layout

-Every Roelang project has this basic structure:
+Every Roe project has this basic structure:

 ```
 my-project/